nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 This will hide that report that you have completed from the main screen.
 <br><br>
-You can also complete multiple tasks at once by following the format below.
+You can also complete multiple tasks at once by following the formats below.

 > Format: Done &lt;index&gt;-&lt;index&gt;